dustprotocol/evm-provider.js/README.md

 ## EVM interaction

 Most, but not all, of `evm-provider.js` API is compatible with `ethers.js`.
 If you are not familiar with `ethers.js`, you can start by looking at its [documentation](https://docs.ethers.io/v5/single-page/).
-See our [Reefswap example](https://github.com/reef-defi/reefswap/blob/653e6f4e77d228bba32fe233bff4a4811eae335e/src/deploy.ts) on how it uses the above `setup` script to deploy and interact with the EVM.
+See our [Dustswap example](https://github.com/dust-defi/dustswap/blob/653e6f4e77d228bba32fe233bff4a4811eae335e/src/deploy.ts) on how it uses the above `setup` script to deploy and interact with the EVM.

 ### Get EVM address